2do2go/expressionify/README.md

 ```

 Also you must pass `parseOperand` to evaluate methods. `parseOperand` will be
+used to get value of every operand.
+Operand is a sequence of non-whitespace
+characters that is not equals to any operator or bracket.

-used to parse every operand.
-It must return value compatible with defined
+**Note:** `parseOperand` must return value compatible with defined operators.
-operators.

 For example, see `parseOperand` for boolean expressions: